datastax/diagnostic-collection/README.md

 A script for collecting a diagnostic snapshot (support bundle) from each node in a Cassandra based cluster.

+# Users: Running the Collector against your Cluster

+Download the latest `ds-collector.GENERIC-*.tar.gz` release from the [releases page](https://github.com/datastax/diagnostic-collection/releases).

+This `ds-collector*.tar.gz` tarball is then extracted onto a bastion or jumpbox that has access to the nodes in the cluster.

+Instructions for running the Collector is found in [`ds-collector/README.md`](https://github.com/datastax/diagnostic-collection/blob/master/ds-collector/README.md).

+If you hit any issues please also read [`ds-collector/TROUBLESHOOTING.md`](https://github.com/datastax/diagnostic-collection/blob/master/ds-collector/TROUBLESHOOTING.md).

+These instructions are also bundled into the built collector tarball.

+# Developers: Building from source code

 The code for the collector script is in the _ds-collector/_ directory.
+This top-level directory contains the `Makefile` for developers wishing to build the ds-collector bundle for themselves.

-Then _ds-collector/_ code must first be built into a `ds-collector*.tar.gz` tarball.
+Then _ds-collector/_ code gets built into a `ds-collector*.tar.gz` tarball.

-The built `ds-collector*.tar.gz` tarball is then extracted onto a bastion or jumpbox that has access to the nodes in the cluster.
-Once extracted, the configuration file (collector.conf) can be edited to match any cluster deployment customisations (e.g. non-default port numbers, non-default log location, etc).
-The ds-collector script can then be executed; first in test mode and then in collection mode.

-# Pre-configuring the Collector Configuration
+## Pre-configuring the Collector Configuration
 When building the collector, it can be instructed to pre-configure the collector.conf by setting the following variables:

 ```bash